mullman1/hpc_testing/Exercise1/README.md

-# Exercise Zero : Sorting
+# Exercise One : Sorting

 The goal of this exercise is to investigate ways to do sorting in parallel, using threads.